Gallstones and Gallbladder Disease

 If you have a gallstone or gallbladder disease, it is reassuring to know that expert care is nearby for people in southern Michigan.
 At Henry Ford Health System, our specialists provide comprehensive treatment for these conditions to help give you the relief you need.

-Our skilled gastroenterologists (physicians who specialize in care for diseases of the digestive system) have years of education and training in treating gallbladder disease.
+We use a multidisciplinary approach in managing gallbladder and gallstone disease.
+Our skilled gastroenterologists (physicians who specialize in care for diseases of the digestive system) as well as our surgical colleagues have years of education and training in treating gallbladder and gallstone disease.
 From diagnosis through treatment and follow-up, our physicians, nurses and support team are with you every step of the way.

 What are gallstones?

-Gallstones are hard deposits that form in the gallbladder from excess cholesterol and other substances.
-They vary in size from small specks to as large as an inch across.
-In many cases, gallstones are small and cause little to no discomfort or other symptoms.
+Gallstones are hard deposits that form in the gallbladder and bile duct from excess cholesterol and other substances.
+They vary in size from small specks to very large stones.
+In many cases, gallstones are small and cause little to no discomfort or other symptoms and may not require procedures or surgeries.

 Risk factors for gallstones